When Wireshark first appeared, it was called Ethereal… and its motto was:

 Wireshark, and its sister tools, have facilitated the democratisation of internet development.
 Without it, and in the early days of the internet, people would have to write their own test and development software or pay large sums of money for specialist software.
 Wireshark has allowed anybody, whether privately or commercially, to peek, ponder and pontificate about how all sorts of devices and software communicate with each other.

-These days it is also relatively simple to add new functionality to Wireshark and allow it to decode and dissect any new protocol that may care to dream up.
+These days it is also relatively simple to add new functionality to Wireshark and allow it to decode and dissect any new protocol that you care to dream up.

 The only caveat is that the communication protocol in question needs to be packet based. i.e. it needs to happen in chunks of data.
 But, as it happens, that’s ok… Even the streams of data that we, as humans, perceive as being continuous are transmitted in chunks (packets) over the internet.
 Speech, Music, Video, Financial Transactions and plain old web-browsing are all transmitted over the internet in packets.
 And until recently they couldn’t hide from Wireshark.